CAIRO

 INCLUSIONS

-All transfers in private air-conditioned vehicles
+All transfers in a private air-conditioned vehicle, including airport arrivals and departures

 Private boat transfer to Philae Temple